JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

         android:textAlignment="center"
 ```

-Next, let's include the following line of code into the `MainActivity` class
+Next, let's add the following line of code to the end of the `onCreate` method from the `MainActivity` class
-from the `/app/src/main/java/com/jetbrains/handson/mpp/mobile/MainActivity.kt` file, to
+in the `/app/src/main/java/com/jetbrains/handson/mpp/mobile/MainActivity.kt` file, :
-the end of the `onCreate` method:

 ```
 findViewById<TextView>(R.id.main_text).text = createApplicationScreenMessage()
 ```

 You will need to add the import for the `android.widget.TextView` class.
 Android Studio
-will suggest to add the import automatically.
-Depending on the package of the Android application,
+will automatically suggest adding the import.
+Depending on the Android application package,
 we may also need to add the import for the `createApplicationScreenMessage()` function too.
 We should see these two lines at the beginning of the `MainActivity.kt` file:
 ```kotlin